AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 The only label associated with a thunk is its info table:

 - `f_info` is f's info table.

+The empty padding is to allow thunk update code to overwrite the target of an indirection without clobbering any of the saved free variables.
+This means we can do thunk update without synchronization, which is a big deal.

 ### Selector thunks